SuperCoolPencil/SuperCoolPencil/README.md

 - **Tech Enthusiast:** From C, C++, and Python to Java, I enjoy exploring various programming languages and technologies.
 - **Lifelong Learner:** I’m all about building projects that make a real impact, learning industry best practices, and growing every day.
-- **Humble Brag:** While I like to think I’m pretty good at what I do, I never miss an opportunity to learn something new...

 ## 💡 Skills